24/7 support and a friendly face on arrival

 At Rickshaw we pride ourselves on choosing locally owned hotels that have a personal feel and support the local community.
 Where possible we have sourced family or interconnecting rooms in most destinations.
 When booking with your Travel Specialist, they will be able to run through the options in each place with you.
 We’ve found it is best to have a hotel with swimming pool to cool everyone down after a busy day, as well as air conditioning for a good nights sleep.

 When it comes to health and safety in whichever destination you decide upon, the main thing is preparation and common sense.
 Once you know where you’re going, the best thing to do is go and speak to your family doctor who can check the most up to date travel information.
 You may need some injections and malaria tablets.

-The second thing to do is stock up on immodium, tissues, vitamin c tablets and a whole host of your favourite medicine.
-Following the following advice will help ensure you have a safe time:
+The second thing to do is stock up on immodium, tissues, vitamin C tablets and a whole host of your favourite medicine.
+Following this advice will help ensure you have a safe time:

 - Make sure you drink plenty of sealed bottled water

 - Always wear mosquito repellent with DEET

 - Sun cream, sun cream, sun cream!

 As long as you’re prepared beforehand, you can make sure you have a great time and be ready for anything.

 Simply pop in your details below to keep in the loop.